glouppe/info8002-large-scale-data-systems/lecture6.md

 - Approximate the selection of a random node by instead selecting nodes in proportion to a resource that (we hope) nobody can monopolize.
     - in proportion to computer power: **proof of work** (PoW)
     - in proportion to currency ownership: *proof of stake* (PoS)

-What does it mean to select nodes in proportion to their computing power?
+- Selecting nodes in proportion to their computing power?
     - Allow nodes to compete with one another by using their computing power.
     - This results in nodes being picked in proportion to that capacity.

 ---

 class: middle

+.center.width-100[![](figures/lec6/puzzle.png)]

 ## PoW with hash puzzles

-.center.width-100[![](figures/lec6/puzzle.png)]

-- To create a block, find a $\text{nonce}$ such that
+To create a block, find a $\text{nonce}$ such that
 $$H(\text{nonce} || \text{previous hash} || \text{tx}\_1 || \text{tx}\_2 || ...) < T$$
 for some target $T \ll 2^{256}$.
 - If the hash function $H$ is secure, the only way to succeed is to try enough nonces until getting lucky.